The Bankrate promise

 FAFSA and CSS Profile deadlines

 Both the CSS Profile and the FAFSA open on Oct.
 1 for the following school year.
-So if you’re preparing for the 2022-23 school year, you could apply as early as Oct.
-1, 2021.
+For the 2023-24 school year, applications opened on Oct.
+1, 2022.
 The deadline for the FAFSA is June 30 of the school year for which you’re applying, although you may have to submit the form earlier depending on your state of residence and the college you’re considering.
 The CSS Profile deadline varies based on the school you’re submitting to.
-Some states have deadlines as early as December, and more than a dozen states award stage grants on a first-come, first-served basis.
+Some states have deadlines as early as December, and more than a dozen states award grants on a first-come, first-served basis.

 The sooner you apply, the more likely you are to max out your free aid through grants and scholarships.
 Both the FAFSA and the CSS Profile include funding that is first come, first served, so the sooner you complete your form, the more likely you are to get aid.